mk73/docs/docs/getting-started/first-app.md

 ### Create the Description Field

-1. In the _Entity Fields_ text box type “Description”.
+1. In the _Entity Fields_ text box type “Description.”
-2. Click **Add field** (or just press Enter).
+2. Click the **+** (or just press Enter).
 The new field is added to the list.
 3. The field's property panel opens.
-Leave the defaults (_Required Field_ and _Searchable_ inactive, _Data Type_ "Multi Line Text", and _Max Length_ "1000".)
+Leave the defaults (_Required Field_ and _Searchable_ inactive, _Data Type_ "Multi Line Text", and _Max Length_ "1000.")

 ### Create the Start Date Field

-1. In the _Entity Fields_ text box type “Start Date”.
+1. In the _Entity Fields_ text box type “Start Date.”

 :::info
 White spaces are supported, which is useful when you want to enter a descriptive field name.
 The value is saved as the field’s display name.
-In addition to the display name, each field has an auto-generated _Name_ that does not contain spaces or special characters.
+However, in addition to the display name, each field has an auto-generated _Name_ in the "Name" field that does not contain spaces or special characters.
 This name is later used for the API endpoint and in other places in the generated code.
 If needed, you can manually change the field name in the field's properties panel.
 :::

-2. Click **Add field** (or just press Enter).
+2. Click the **+** (or just press Enter).
 The new field is added to the list.
 3. The field's property panel opens.
-Leave the defaults (_Required Field_ and _Searchable_ inactive, _Data Type_ "Date Time", and _Time Zone_ "Local Time".)
+Leave the defaults (_Required Field_ and _Searchable_ inactive, _Data Type_ "Date Time", and _Time Zone_ "Local Time.")

 ### Create the Owner Field

-1. In the _Entity Fields_ text box type “Owner”.
+1. In the _Entity Fields_ text box type “Owner.”
-2. Click **Add field** \(or just press Enter\).
+2. Click the **+** \(or just press Enter\).
 The new field is added to the list.
 3. The field's property panel opens.
 Change the _Data Type_ from "Single Line Text" to "Relation to Entity".
-4. In the _Related Entity Id_ field select “User”.
+4. In the _Related Entity_ field select “User.”
 5. Click the **Required Field** toggle to make the “Owner” field required.

 :::tip